 Some theories state that Nefertiti was still alive and held influence on the younger royals.
 If this is the case, that influence and presumably Nefertiti's own life would have ended by year 3 of Tutankhaten's reign (1331 BC).
 In that year, Tutankhaten changed his name to Tutankhamun.
 This was evidence of his return to the official worship of Amun, and his abandonment of Amarna to return the capital to Thebes.

 There are many theories regarding her death and burial but to date, the mummy of this famous and iconic queen has not been found or identified.
 Two mummies have been found which were initially believed to be her remains but has since been ruled out following recent DNA testing in 2010.
+As Nefertiti's tomb was never completed and no mummy was ever found, the location of Nefertiti's body has long been a subject of curiosity and speculation.

 And the Heiress, Great in the Palace, Fair of Face,